-Although there are features of cultural heritage interest within 300m of the scheme, no feature is located within the footprint of the works and construction of the A87 road corridor is likely to have removed any archaeological remains that may have been present.
+Although there are features of cultural heritage interest within 300m of the scheme, the construction of the A9 road corridor is likely to have removed any archaeological remains that may have been present.
 Therefore, the potential for the presence of unknown archaeological remains in the study area has been assessed to be low.
-Moreover, all works are restricted to the trunk road, with only 'like-for-like' replacement of road surface material.
+Moreover, all works are restricted to the trunk road, with only 'like-for-like' replacement of road surface material including excavation of outlets.
+However, the excavations will be undertaken by hand and are highly localised and of minor extent.
+The works do not include any alterations that would affect the historic and architectural character of features in the area.
 The following good practice measures will be in place to reduce the risk of impacts to undiscovered features of cultural heritage interest:

-Should any unexpected archaeological evidence be discovered, works will stop temporarily in the vicinity and the BEAR Scotland Environment Team contacted for advice.
-People, plant, and materials should, as much as is reasonably practicable, only be present on areas of made / engineered ground.
+- Should any unexpected archaeological evidence be discovered, works will stop temporarily in the vicinity and the BEAR Scotland Environment Team contacted for advice. - People, plant, and materials should, as much as is reasonably practicable, only be present on areas of made / engineered ground.
 Where access outwith these areas is required for the safe and effective completion of the scheme, it should be reduced as much as is reasonably practicable and ideally be limited to access on foot.
 There should be no storage of vehicles, plant, or materials against any buildings, walls or fences.